ben-grande/qusal/salt/sys-wireguard/README.md

 1. Copy the Wireguard configuration you downloaded to `sys-wireguard` and place it in `/home/user/wireguard.conf`.
-2. Run from Dom0 to apply Qubes Firewall rules: `qvm-wireguard`
+2. Run from Dom0 to apply Qubes Firewall rules: `qvm-wireguard sys-wireguard`

 ## Credits